-And thus Makata Huni, grandmaster storyteller amongst the Lakungdulan Isles, began the great epic that has spanned more then forty generations.
-He keeps with him no book, nor no quill, but rather, just his voice, and his memory that would crush an elephant’s.
+And thus Makata Huni, grandmaster storyteller amongst the Lakungdulan Isles, began the great epic that has spanned for more than forty generations.
+He brings with him no book, nor no quill, but rather, just his voice, and his memory that would crush an elephant’s.
 He sings with the voice of the songbird, and with the tenacity of a buwaya.
-He sings atop a platform, in the middle of the barangay, with the entire barangay enraptured by his voice.
+He sings atop a platform, in the middle of the barangay, surrounded by throngs of people enraptured by his voice.

 He sings without ceasing.
 He sings without ceasing.
 He sings the Song of Sorrows without ceasing.

-He begins his rhapsody — one of ardent fervor.
-It began, he bellows.
-With a letter.
+He begins his rhapsody with ardent fervor.
+It began, he bellows, with a letter.

 I write in these pages because the pages do not forget.